mustafaChemEng/mustafaChemEng/README.md

 ## 🚀 About Me

-🔹 I'm a future-oriented **Chemical Engineer-in-training** focused on building real-world solutions through **process modeling, automation, and creative coding**.
+🔹 I'm a future-oriented **Chemical Engineer-in-training** focused on building real-world solutions through **process modeling & optimization, automation, and creative coding**.
 🔹 I merge **engineering principles** with **programming power** to simulate, optimize, and innovate in chemical processes.
-🔹 Currently expanding into **C# and Unity** to build interactive models and simulations.
+🔹 Currently expanding into **C++//C# and MatLab** to build interactive models and simulations.
 🔹 Exploring **academic research**, industrial internships, and **open-source publishing**.

 ---